-This three-channel, 5 A, 7-16 V laser diode driver is based on LPLDD-5A-12V and provides all the parameters of its base version.
-The proper design makes it easy to mount the driver using the power transistor holes while its small size allows using the driver in devices which requires space efficiency.
-The additional connector helps to plug the driver comfortably.
+This three-channel, 5 A, 7-16 V laser diode driver is based on the LPLDD-5A-12V and encompasses all the features of its base version.
+Its well-thought-out design facilitates convenient installation of the driver through the power transistor holes, and its compact size enables its usage in space-constrained devices.
+An additional connector improves the ease of plugging in the driver.

 Warning: Last items in stock!

 Manufacturer: Opt Lasers

 About the LPLDD-5A-16V-3CH Laser Diode Driver

 LPLDD-5A-16V-3CH medium-power laser diode driver is the smaller 3-channel (55 x 24 mm), lite version of our driver for RGB laser systems with a built-in soft-start feature.
 Due to high current efficiency, the laser controller is well-suited for high power laser diodes in projectors and RGB laser systems.
 Each channel can be controlled independently via the analog input of 0 - 5 V. Analog input allows for the modulation of the current flowing through the diode up to 100 kHz.
 The max current can be set for each channel via a separate potentiometer on the PCB.
 Functions of each of the controls on the PCB are labeled to make them more intuitive and easy to set.

 A dedicated connector is integrated into the driver, offering enhanced modulation bandwidth compared to alternative connectors.
 This laser controller is provided without a pre-installed heat sink, catering to users who prefer to utilize their own heat sink or optic plate while concurrently offering a notable reduction in price.
 It represents a fully operational component, readily deployable for integration into laser devices.